What 100 Crunches a Day Did for Me

 Everyone’s a little bit different, so we can’t all expect to get the same results from any exercise, let alone an exercise challenge like this.

-Along the way, here was the biggest takeaway I got from everything – exercise can certainly help build muscle, but abs are made in the kitchen, not the gym!
+Along the way, here was the biggest takeaway I got from everything – exercise can certainly help achieve great muscle growth, but abs are made in the kitchen, not the gym!

 The main way this habit has helped me was that it increased the number of calories burned every day, which in turn made it easier to stay in a caloric deficit and burn fat.